Chronicles of Blaque dynamite

 Young Dynamite gained his early development and exposure to music in a church setting.
 At an early age, he began to create his own music which evolved into a relentless passion and respect for the drum instrument.
 Inevitably, he had become very adamant in the pursuit of expanding his knowledge of music and honing his craft.
 At twelve, he embarked upon the study of drum music theory.
 At fourteen, he found himself in the hallways of the renowned Booker T. Washington High School for the Performing and Visual Arts in Dallas, Texas in 2009.
 The school also fostered the amazing talents of Norah Jones, Erykah Badu and the late great, Roy Hargrove.
 Simultaneously, Dynamite took full advantage of attending workshops, master classes and clinics at colleges and universities all over the country during the summer breaks and amid tours.

-Fast forwarding, the Grammy-nominated artist Blaque Dynamite has toured five of the seven continents of the world.
+Fast forwarding, the Grammy nominated artist Blaque Dynamite has toured five of the seven continents of the world.
 In 2015, he released his debut album entitled "WiFi" with Dallas-bred band, Rache'.
-His collaboration with the artistry of Stanley Clarke, Christian Scott, Derrick Hodge, Doobie Powell, Ruth B, and Willow Smith has been the catalyst in the making of the new bandleader.
+His collaboration with the artistry of Christian Scott, Derrick Hodge, Kamasi Washington, Doobie Powell, Kierra Sheard, Willow Smith, Ruth B., Maurice Brown, and MonoNeon has been the catalyst in the making of the new bandleader.

-On November 10, 2017, Blaque Dynamite released his sophomore project, craftily entitled, “Killing Bugs” exclusively on Ropeadope Records.
+In November of 2017, Blaque Dynamite released his sophomore project, craftily entitled, “Killing Bugs” on Ropeadope Records and just shy of the pandemic, released a new project, “Time Out.”